 DIRECT BUSES are those that would take you from Bangkok to Siem Reap without switching vehicles in 9 hours.
 Although you will still need to get off and go through the Immigration counters on your own, you don’t need to bring your luggage with you.
 You can leave your bags on the bus, go through Immigration, and the same bus will meet you on the other side.

-You’ll find AN AWFUL LOT of advertisements for direct buses, but most of them are not really direct.
+IMPORTANT!
+You’ll find AN AWFUL LOT of advertisements for direct buses, but most of them are NOT really direct.
 They still switch buses after the border.
 I even experienced booking a supposedly direct bus but then at the border, we transferred to a much smaller minibus (van).
 Some of these scammers will squeeze money out of you.
 There have been reports from other travelers where the bus would make a stop at a travel agency and insist on buying visa from them.
 The catch: these are overpriced inauthentic visas.
 (If you’re an ASEAN resident, you don’t need a visa!)

 If you want a genuinely hassle-free DIRECT bus, book only with the following companies: